AlexandrCarr/AlexandrCarr.github.io/_portfolio/portfolio-1.md

 **2) Model Design.**

-The big picture is that, each month, the model assigns every stock a score $\hat M$.
+The big picture is that, each month, the model assigns every stock a score $$\hat M$$.
 The trade rule is to long the top 20 % of scores, short the bottom 20 % in equal dollars.
 Everything that follows exists only to make that ranking as economically‑sensible and forecast‑accurate as possible.

 - I snapshot each company’s 35 indicators on each calendar date, exactly as they were published—no peeking ahead or filling missing data.